RaVeR76/BubbleBobbleBonkers/README.md

 I then removed intro 2 & changed the html classes appropiately to all match intro 1.

+Was using a line of code to clear Game Name input on first bub hit but then I loose the user name variable for th erst of my comedy chat

 ### The Development Journey